ashlyleh/squarespace-code/filter-and-sort/read-me.md

 ## What it does

 **Blog pages**
-- Fetches post categories from Squarespace's JSON API and builds filter buttons dynamically
+- Fetches all posts from Squarespace's JSON API and builds the entire filter bar dynamically — one empty Code Block is all you add to the page
+- Filter by category, tag, author, and year via multiselect dropdowns (click to highlight, click again to deselect, no checkboxes)
+- Search by post title
-- Supports sort by newest, oldest, A–Z, Z–A
+- Sort by newest, oldest, A–Z, Z–A
-- Auto-selects a filter from the URL (`?filter=category-name`)
+- Five layout renderers matching Squarespace's native blog layouts: basic grid, masonry, single column, side-by-side, and alternating side-by-side
+- Optional editorial newsroom style: large hero first card with image overlay
+- Infinite scroll with a "Load more" button trigger
 - Adds a "See All" link to the archive block, with the blog root URL auto-detected from existing archive links

 **Events pages**
 - Fetches upcoming and past events from the JSON API
 - Upcoming / Past toggle
+- Search by event title, location, or category
 - Filter dropdowns for location, date range, category, and tag
 - Date range picker with two calendars, preset shortcuts, and hour-of-day selectors
 - Event count display